algorand/sandbox/README.md

 ### Private Network

+By default the sandbox will be started with the `release` configuration which is a private network.
+The other private network configurations are those not suffixed with `net`.
+Namely these are `beta`, `dev` and `nightly.

-By default you will be given access to a private network.
-This environment is preloaded with a number of accounts ready to use for testing transactions, and includes an `Indexer` service configured to synchronize against the private network.
+The private network environment creates and funds a number of accounts in the container local `kmd` ready to use for testing transactions.
+These accounts can be seen using `./sandbox goal account list`.

+Private networks also include an `Indexer` service configured to synchronize against the private network.
 Because it doesn't require catching up to one of the long running networks it also starts very quickly.

-There is also a `dev` configuration that runs a private network with a dev mode network.
-In this configuration, every transaction being sent to the node automatically will generate a new block, rather than wait for a new round in real time.
+The `dev` configuration runs a private network in dev mode.
+In this mode, every transaction being sent to the node automatically generates a new block, rather than wait for a new round in real time.
+This is extremely useful for fast e2e testing of your application.

 ### Real Network